The quality that we call beauty, however, must always grow from the realities of life”

 Ha (破) — Rupture, Transformation, Break

 Ha represents rupture — the breaking of established forms after mastery.
-It is not destruction, but renewal: honoring tradition while moving beyond it.
-In this exhibition, Ha is seen in garments that disrupt expectations, turning fracture into a source of creative energy.
+It is not destruction, but renewal that honors tradition while moving beyond it.
+In this exhibition, Ha is seen in garments and artwork that are transformed through impact and fragmentation.

 “I’m not making something to fit any particular body.
 I’m thinking of something else – shapes.
 My sketches are lines.
 It’s fabric to be wrapped around the body and that is individual” (1983)